sg893052/sonic-buildimage/manageability/mgmt-framework/config_last_updated_ts.md

 ## ConfigDB Schema

 No changes to the schema are anticipated.
 The Concurrent Access of the [DB Access Layer](#dbal) will be updated to note the timestamp of last update during any write transaction.
+The Concurrent Access watch key for the entire ConfigDB, *CONFIG_DB_UPDATED*, will be used to note the timestamp of last update.

 ## OC Yang